w3f/polkadot-wiki/docs/learn/learn-assets.md

 The creator can also specify the same privileged roles of Owner, Admin, Issuer, and Freezer.

 Asset classes and instances can have associated metadata.
-The metadata is an array of data that the class Owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting services.
+The metadata is an array of data that the class Owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
 The Uniques pallet also supports setting key/value pairs as attributes to a class or instance.

 ### Using